 Speaking of change though, this game offers a re-telling, expanded alternate take of said movie.
 Though the overall plot is the same, the story has gained many fundamental changes.
 For example, the film's prologue is shortened considerably, and no game control is given during it.
 When we make the jump to 2373 aka the TNG portion, instead of the promotion scene with Worf, we begin with a Captain's Log by Picard and a briefing by Data in Stellar Cartography.
 Soran seems to have many different allies, and much more support than was presented in the film of the same name.

 Despite forming a loose trilogy with its two predecessors, this game is very different.
 It is a bit more action oriented and less so with the puzzles, though the puzzles and maze hunting elements are still there.
-Notably when the game does have an away mission, the game feels a lot like a Star Trek themed Dungeon Siege, thanks to the change to a personal perspective for away missions.
+Notably this game feels like a Star Trek themed Dungeon Siege, thanks to the change to of a personal perspective for away missions.
+You use the mouse to aim and fire your weapon.
+This is not a true first person shooter per say, rather it is grid based where you can move in the four compass directions, with no diagonal movement, or strafing, which again recalls Dungeon Siege.
 Away missions no longer involve a full team or selectable characters, each away mission is handled by a single person, and the game has it entirely preset who will go.
 The away missions interface is a source of many complaints, and I to agree that it is much too large.
 It is a nice interface and it works, but it does not need to compromise as much space as it does, taking up 50% or more of the visible screen is unnecessary, seeing as there are only a few buttons to use.
 The graphics for the environments during these sequences are not notable, though they do their job.
-In addition, this game has changed the setting of the main bridge from the past two games, into Stellar Cartography to better match up with the movie.
+In addition, this game has changed the setting of the main bridge from the past two games, into Stellar Cartography to better match up with the movie

 Stellar Cartography is an interesting choice, and it is nice that the developers did not feel obligated when they could have easily omitted it and went with the bridge.
 It is a fresh take and adds greatly to the unique nature of this game.
 While here you will chart the path of the Nexus, conduct simulations to see possible changes in its course.
 You will also monitor Soran's movements, as well as receive hints from other characters on what your next move should be.